of Mary L. Wilson and C. Peck

 [August 13, 1897 both this and the next are on the same stationery]

-recall my name as an early correspondent when you were collecting the lichens
+possibly recall my name as an early correspondent when you were collecting

-be of a little service to the country people here abouts - who want to avail
+myself able to be of a little service to the country people here abouts - who

-themselves of the rich harvests of fungi that these mountains yield.
-I am
+want to avail themselves of the rich harvests of fungi that these mountains

-taking the liberty also of sending you by mail two species which are common
+yield.
+I am taking the liberty also of sending you by mail two species which

-here, which we cannot decide upon.
-One, the orange colored resembles the
+are common here, which we cannot decide upon.
+One, the orange colored

 I am desirous to teach as many of the poor people here of the safe species as are ready to learn.
 Hoping that I am not asking to much in my inquiries -